 Cloudflare (NET) Gains As Market Dips: What You Should Know

-Coming into today, shares of the web security and content delivery company had lost 8.63% in the past month.
-In that same time, the Computer and Technology sector gained 0.69%, while the S&P 500 gained 0.6%.
+Coming into today, shares of the web security and content delivery company had gained 2.15% in the past month.
+In that same time, the Computer and Technology sector lost 2.69%, while the S&P 500 lost 2.31%.

 Wall Street will be looking for positivity from NET as it approaches its next earnings report date.
 In that report, analysts expect NET to post earnings of -$0.05 per share.
 This would mark year-over-year growth of 68.75%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $103.12 million, up 39.46% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $103.12 million, up 39.46% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.17 per share and revenue of $406.43 million, which would represent changes of +64.58% and +41.6%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for NET.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for NET.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-NET is holding a Zacks Rank of #3 (Hold) right now.
+NET currently has a Zacks Rank of #3 (Hold).

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.